hugocastelan/HIV_Ghana/README.md

 <sup>3</sup> Department of Pathology and Laboratory Medicine, Western University, London, Ontario Canada
 <sup>4</sup> Department of Medical Laboratory Sciences, School of Biomedical and Allied Health Sciences, University of
 Ghana.

+Figure 1.
+Distribution of patient samples with HIV